Welcome to Freestone Central Appraisal District

 · If there are already two people in the lobby, please wait in your vehicle until someone leaves

-· All visitors will be required to wear a mask.
+· Masks are recommended, but not required.
 Masks will be made available if you don’t have one

 The mission of Freestone Central Appraisal District is to discover, list and appraise property as accurately, ethically and impartially as possible in order to estimate the market value of all property within the boundaries of the district for ad valorem tax purposes.
 The district must make sure that each taxpayer is given the same consideration, information and assistance as the next.
 This will be done by administering the laws under the property tax system and operating under the standards of the Property Tax Assistance Division of the Texas State Comptroller’s Office (PTAD), the International Association of Assessing Officers (IAAO), and the Uniform Standards of Professional Appraisal Practice (USPAP).